 Monitoring and Reporting

 The SEL-551 features Instantaneous, peak, and demand metering.
 The latest twenty 15-cycle oscillographic data event reports and the latest 512 Sequential Events Recorder (SER) records are stored in nonvolatile memory.

-ASCII, binary, and Modbus RTU protocols enhance integration capabilities.
+The front-panel EIA-232 serial port, the rear-panel EIA-232/EIA-485 serial port, and the ASCII, binary, and Modbus RTU protocols enhance integration capabilities.

 The Firmware IDs for older versions of the firmware can typically be found in Appendix A of the instruction manual.